 If it is difficult for you to cut the squash, you can also buy the butternut squash from the store which is already diced.

 I recommend soaking the red cowpeas in water before cooking, for about half an hour to one hour, which will make the cowpeas more softer and easy to cook.

 In this butternut squash curry, I cooked the squash much softer that they almost dissolved into the curry making the gravy so yummy.

 If you prefer the squash to remain as pieces in the curry, you can adjust the recipe by cooking the red cowpeas first and then add the butternut squash and cook for few more minutes.

 You may need to adjust the cooking time of cowpeas and butternut squash in that case to avoid overcooking of both the cowpeas and squash.
-Or you can simply follow this recipe and make this yummy one pot butternut squash curry with cowpeas where the squash almost dissolve into the gravy to make a very yummy gravy!
+Or you can simply follow this recipe and make this yummy butternut squash curry with cowpeas where the squash almost dissolve into the gravy to make a very yummy gravy!

 So here is how you can make this butternut squash curry with cowpeas following this simple butternut squash curry recipe.

 Simple Butternut Squash Curry Recipe With Red Cowpeas